When in the City Of Nawabs - Things To Do in Lucknow

 Safed Baradari

-The interior of the Safed Baradari contains elaborate stucco work, beautifully arched gateways, windows with twin columns and chandeliers hanging from the ceiling.
-The Safed Baradari is an absolute must visit especially if you are an enthusiast of Indian history.
+The interior of Safed Baradari features elaborate stucco work, beautifully arched gateways, twin-columned windows, and grand chandeliers hanging from the ceiling.
+Rich in heritage and architectural beauty, this monument is a must-visit destination, especially for enthusiasts of Indian history.

 Chowk , The Piccadily Lucknow, Places to see in Lucknow